posterkit/posterkit-sandbox/posters/lqdn-gafam-campaign/lqdn-gafam-todo.rst

 - [x] Use brighter green tone for M$ poster
 - [x] Does navigating to https://library.gafam.info/#language-oc not work because anchor has not materialized yet when hitting the page?
 How to defer the navigation action until the DOM has loaded?
+- [/] Why is the thumbnail image quality so poor?
+- [x] Use proper colors from https://gafam.laquadrature.net/#affiches
+- [x] Render current set of documents
+- [x] The Arabic font used when rendering on Mac OS X looks way more beautiful than on Linux.
+Improve this!
+  => Just upload Arabic documents from Mac OS X in the meanwhile ;].
+- [x] Improve intro text on chooser.html
+- [x] Add subtitle for variant "color".
+E.g. "For displaying on screens"
+- [x] Add remark regarding printing of colored posters. => DON'T!